fl0werdance/voice_assistant/README.md

 If you want to perform Wikipedia search say: "Wikipedia {First Name} {Second Name}".

-Google search not yet implemented.
+If you want to perform Google search say: "Google {First Name} {Second Name}".